 Pain is an inevitable, often horrible sensation that alerts you that something isn’t quite right.
 Whether you stub your toe or discover a personal betrayal, pain can hit you in the core of your being like nothing else.
 Read on to discover why pain is a physical and emotional experience.

 The nature of pain is fascinating.
 If you asked a doctor fifty years ago what they thought it was, they would say it was most likely the result of nervous impulses.
-For instance, you hit your knee on a table, it then overwhelms the local nerves, sending a flurry of signals to the brain.
-And once it’s there, the mind itself generates a sensation of pain, and that’s what causes the physical ‘hurt.’
+For instance, if you hit your knee on a table, it then overwhelms the local nerves, sending a flurry of signals to the brain.
+And once it’s there, the mind generates a sensation of pain, which causes physical ‘hurt.’

 But the above explanation opens up a whole new set of questions.